CC-Hive/Main/MAP.md

 * [Settings](https://github.com/CC-Hive/Settings) - An API so that we all store settings in one place with a consistent file format.

 ## Possible Components
-* [metadata](https://github.com/CC-Hive/metadata) - A metadata API and fs API replacement for ComputerCraft
 * [LyqydNet-Programs](https://github.com/CC-Hive/LyqydNet-Programs) - A collection of ComputerCraft programs using the LyqydNet API for client-server interactions
 * [LAMA](https://github.com/CC-Hive/LAMA) - turtle position tracking
 * [lnfs-client](https://github.com/CC-Hive/lnfs-client) - client for below